mdr356/TabularMLMadeEasy/CONTRIBUTING.md

-# Contributing
+# Contributing to CNNMadeEasy

-Thanks for your interest!
-For small fixes, open a PR.
-For larger changes, please open an issue first.

-## Setup
-- Python >= 3.10 recommended
-- `pip install -r requirements.txt`

-## Formatting & Linting
-- Run `ruff check .` and `ruff format .` before committing (optional but recommended).
+Thank you for your interest in contributing!

-## Tests
+## How to Contribute
-- Run `pytest`.
+1. Fork the repository
+2. Create a feature branch
+3. Make improvements
+4. Submit a pull request

-## Notebooks
+## Guidelines
-- Keep notebooks lightweight and re‑runnable.
+- Keep examples simple and beginner-friendly
-- Clear personal paths and secrets.
+- Use PyTorch for model code
+- Add comments to explain non-obvious steps
+- Follow PEP8 for Python where applicable

+## Thank You
+Your contributions help beginners learn deep learning and computer vision.